 Now that you understand why gold is a good investment, you may be wondering how to get started.
 Well, it’s actually easier than ever to invest in gold because there are so many options available.

 The most straightforward way to invest in gold is by purchasing physical gold, either online or in-person.
-You can buy gold bars, coins, or bullions from gold dealers.
+While gold jewelry is probably the most frequently bought type of physical gold, it’s generally not sold by gold dealers.
+The products you can buy from dealers typically include gold bars, gold coins, or gold bullion.

-There are advantages to going this route, and the biggest is that it’s a tangible asset that you own.
-Having a tangible asset can provide many people with a sense of security, and more control over their investment.
+There are advantages to owning physical gold, and the biggest is that it’s a tangible asset.
+Having a tangible asset can provide many people with a sense of security and more control over their investment.

 And if you purchase physical gold, you’ll need to have a way to store it, so you’ll likely end up paying storage costs.
 Plus, gold is not a liquid asset, so you may have a hard time selling it down the road.